Tandemn-Labs/tandemn-system/README.md

 **Hot-swap.** `orca swap` launches replacement replicas with a different GPU/TP/PP configuration on the same Redis queue.
 Old replicas are torn down only after the new replicas begin processing.
 Zero chunks are lost.

 **Quota tracking.** Real-time GPU quota usage is tracked across AWS regions.
-Orca will not attempt to launch where you have insufficient capacity.
+Tandemn System will not attempt to launch where you have insufficient capacity.

 **Observability.** Each replica's sidecar pushes Prometheus snapshots, GPU utilization, and per-token counters to the control plane every 5 seconds.
-Orca computes throughput from a 10-second rolling window, extracts histogram quantiles (TTFT, TPOT, E2E, queue/prefill/decode/inference latency), and tracks KV cache utilization and scheduler state.
+Tandemn System computes throughput from a 10-second rolling window, extracts histogram quantiles (TTFT, TPOT, E2E, queue/prefill/decode/inference latency), and tracks KV cache utilization and scheduler state.
 All metrics are persisted to SQLite for post-run analysis.

 ---